markel1974/Symphony/src/kernel/README.md

 The framework simulates a complete **multitasking, windowed TUI environment** directly within the terminal.
 This allows users to manage concurrent processes, interact with a hierarchical command system, and dynamically inspect and modify the host application's state.

 More than just a shell toolkit, Symphony is a framework for building **resilient, transparent, and debuggable-by-design systems**.
 Its core philosophy is that a complex application must be fully introspectable and controllable at runtime.
-This turns the shell into a powerful live diagnostics, debugging, and recovery console, allowing developers to investigate and even resolve issues in live systems where traditional logging and debugging may fall short.
+This turns the shell into a powerful live diagnostics and recovery console, empowering developers to move beyond post-mortem log analysis and perform interactive 'software surgery'.
+Using this approach, complex issues that are invisible to traditional logging and telemetry can be **diagnosed, confirmed, and even temporarily patched on a live system in minutes.**

 ---